EricGomesGregory/DnD-Vault/Vault/Spelljammer/Classes/Gunslinger.md

 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Charisma modifier.

 ### Slinger Archetype
+FLUFF.
 Choose between Powderkeg, Spellslinger, DEVIL_GUNNER, and SUBCLASS_NAME.

 ### Grit
 Starting at 2nd level, fluff.
 You have 2 grit points and gain more as you level up in this class, as shown on the Gunslinger Table.
 You can use a grit point to perform a trickshot, and you regain all expended grit points at the end of a short or long rest.